jumawilliam/events/README.md

 git clone https://github.com/jumawilliam/events

+this will install the app on your machine.

 Hop into the project directory by using the command

 cp events
+and run the command
+composer install

-this will install the app on your machine.
-Then run the command cp .env.example .env
+Then run the command
+cp .env.example .env

 This command will copy your .env.example and paste in a new created file .env